-You’ve searched Encore and found the article that’s the cipher to your whole dissertation… but it’s not available.
+You’ve searched Library Search and found the article that’s the cipher to your whole dissertation… but it’s not available.
 This article will tell you how to find that essential publication… by Richard Perkins.

 But you do have other solutions!
 Because no matter how discouraged you feel, the Library does offer solutions.
 The best type of solutions.
 The ones where you barely have to do anything.